 Students can take levels 5 and 6 or 6 and 7 simultaneously depending on what level they are studying at their home university.

-Please note that some courses have prerequisites and co-requisites, where as some courses require no prior knowledge.
+Please note that some courses have prerequisites and co-requisites, whereas some courses require no prior knowledge.
 Prerequisites and co-requisites are mentioned in the course descriptions.
-Bachelor students cannot take Graduate, Postgraduate or Master level courses due to prerequisites, but Master students are free to choose Bachelor, Graduate and Postgraduate level courses as well.
-All course selections must be approved by the Assistant Deans.
+Bachelor students cannot take Graduate or Postgraduate level courses due to prerequisites, but Master students are free to choose Bachelor, Graduate and Postgraduate level courses as well.
+All course selections must be approved by the Assistant Deans at IPU New Zealand.

 When are the courses organized?

 There are courses at Level 5, 6, 7 and 8 each semester, but please note that not every course is offered every semester.
 Asia Exchange cannot guarantee that the course you have chosen will be organized, but usually IPU is able to announce course cancellations at early notice.
 See the course lists to have a better idea on when the courses are organized.

 There is limited choice in the postgraduate programmes.
 Usually there is compulsory course and some electives organized each semester.

 Undergraduate Study Guide 2018

 Please see the course codes and prerequisites on pages 16-20

 Postgraduate Diploma of International Studies (1st year of MIS)

 Please see the course codes and prerequisites on pages 11-14